Early Christian Worship in its Jewish Context

 Course Instructor and Meeting Time:

-Instructor: Brittany Löwenstein.
-The course will meet on Tuesdays 10am – 1pm EDT (1700 – 2000 Israel Time) starting September 14th 2021 for 15 weeks.
-Lectures will be recorded and made available within a few days for those who can not make the live sessions.
+Instructor: Brittany Löwenstein The course will meet on Wednesdays 9 – 11:10am Eastern Time (1600 – 1810 Israel Time) starting October 11th, 2023 for 12 weeks.
+Lectures will be recorded and made available within a few days of each lesson for those who can not make the live sessions.